-1.4.3 Site inspections
+1.4.3.
+Site inspections

-The Aquatic Centre was visited twice during the monitoring period.
+The Aquatic Centre was visited four times during the monitoring period.
+The inspections were in relation to the backwash discharge, the outdoor pool discharge and abatement notice EAC-21483.
 With regard to the consent for the discharge to water, the main points of interest were plant processes with potential or actual discharges to receiving watercourses, including contaminated stormwater and process wastewaters.
 The neighbourhood was surveyed for environmental effects.

-1.4.4 Chemical sampling
+1.4.4.
+Chemical sampling

-The Council undertook sampling of both the discharges from the site and the water quality in the receiving environment.
+The Council undertook sampling of the discharges from the site and the water quality in the receiving environment.